 For example the configuration of boxes

 contributes to $\psi_\Lambda$ by a simple zero at position of the vertex at $(1,1,1)$ (we don't consider other zeros and poles at the moment).
-In the rhombic tiling picture, we find up to rotations $5$ different types of local configurations as shown in the following table:
+In the rhombic tiling picture, we find $5$ different types of local configurations as shown in the following table:

-It is clear from the table that the quantity that ultimately determines the order of pole or zero at any given point is just the number of edges entering the given vertex.
-Looking back at the vacuum charges (\ref{vacuumcharges}), we see that the pole at $u = 0$ comes from the trivalent vertex at the origin (see figure \ref{vacuumtiling}) and there is an overall factor of $u+\psi_0 \sigma_3$ which is not related to the tiling (for generic $\psi_0$).
-To summarize, in the rhombic tiling picture, the generating function of charges $\psi_\Lambda(u)$ of a given configuration $\Lambda$ is given by \begin{empheq}[box=\fbox]{equation} \psi_\Lambda(u) = (u+\psi_0 \sigma_3) \prod_{v \in \text{vert}(\Lambda)} (u - h_v)^{\text{val}(v)-4} \end{empheq} Here the product is over all vertices $v$ of the tiling and for each vertex $h_v$ is the weighted coordinate of the vertex $x_1 h_1 + x_2 h_2 + x_3 h_3$ and $\text{val}(v)$ is its valence (number of edges that end at this vertex).
-The constraint (\ref{sigma1zero}) has also a natural meaning in the tiling picture, since the direction $(1,1,1)$ is projected out and we don't see it:
+It is clear from the table that the quantity that ultimately determines the order of pole or zero at any given point is the number of edges entering the given vertex.
+Looking back at the vacuum charges (\ref{vacuumcharges}), we see that the pole at $u = 0$ comes from the trivalent vertex at the origin (see figure \ref{vacuumtiling}) and there is an overall factor of $u+\psi_0 \sigma_3$ which is not related to the tiling (for generic $\psi_0$; for special values of $\psi_0$ it actually corresponds to quintuple vertex consistently with the table above).
+To summarize, in the rhombic tiling picture the generating function of the charges $\psi_\Lambda(u)$ of a given configuration $\Lambda$ is given by \begin{empheq}[box=\fbox]{equation} \psi_\Lambda(u) = (u+\psi_0 \sigma_3) \prod_{v \in \text{vert}(\Lambda)} (u - h_v)^{\text{val}(v)-4} \end{empheq} Here the product is over all vertices $v$ of the tiling and for each vertex $h_v$ is the weighted coordinate of the vertex $x_1 h_1 + x_2 h_2 + x_3 h_3$ and $\text{val}(v)$ is its valence (number of edges that end at this vertex).
+The constraint (\ref{sigma1zero}) has also a natural meaning in the tiling picture: the direction $(1,1,1)$ is projected out and we don't see it,

 The points whose $x_j$ coordinates differ by a multiple of $(1,1,1)$ are identified in the tiling picture.